mojtabaraouf/Solar-System-N-Body-Simulation/README.md

 - **Duration**: Modify `t_max` (e.g., `t_max = 30 * 365.25 * 24 * 3600` for 30 years) to see more of Saturn’s orbit, but expect increased computation time and GIF size.
 - **Time Step**: Reduce `dt` (e.g., 3600 s) for higher resolution of Moon’s orbit, or increase for faster computation.
 - **Labels**: Adjust label offset (`1e10` in `animate`) or fontsize for readability.
-- **Advanced Integration**: Replace Euler with Velocity Verlet or use AMUSE’s `Huayno` solver for better accuracy:
+- **Advanced Integration**: Replace Euler with Velocity Verlet or use `Huayno` solver for better accuracy:
   ```python
   from amuse.lab import *
   bodies = Particles(8)